DCCXXV/dotfiles/README.md

 # Quasar dotfiles

-This directory contains the dotfiles for my system.
+This repo contains the dotfiles for my system.

 ## Screenshots